AndrewHenderson/mariodux/README.md

   click: 'onClick'
 }
 ```
 One particular issue that arises when coupling discreet event listeners with DOM diffing is that the DOM node may be presenting data which is not part the view's model.

-This is most apparent in the provided [async example](https://github.com/AndrewHenderson/mariodux/tree/master/examples/async) where views hold reference to `li` nodes whose text was updated by morphdom.
+This is most apparent in the provided [async example](https://github.com/AndrewHenderson/mariodux/tree/master/examples/async) where views hold reference to thier `li` nodes whose text may have been replaced by morphdom.
+At this point, the view's node is presenting data that is not in the view's model.

-When this happens, the node continues to belong to a view that rendered it, a view whose model does not contain the data presented.

-### Keeping nodes tied to the correct model
+### Workaround
-In order to ensure the dispatcher is provided the correct `model.id`, we store the id on the node in a custom attribute, `modelId`.
+In order to ensure the dispatcher is provided the correct `model.id`, we store the model's id on the node in a custom attribute, `modelId`.
 This way, [the proper id can be used when notifying the dispatcher](https://github.com/AndrewHenderson/mariodux/blob/master/examples/todos/components/TodoList.js#L54).

+### Node onAttach
-If the view object needs to know where its node has been attached to the document, we can leverage callbacks like morphdom's   [`onNodeAdded`](
+If the view needs to know where its node has been attached to the document, we can leverage callbacks like morphdom's   [`onNodeAdded`](
 https://github.com/AndrewHenderson/mariodux/blob/master/examples/async/index.js#L26-L30) in order to trigger a custom event and [listen for that event in the view](https://github.com/AndrewHenderson/mariodux/blob/master/examples/async/components/Posts.js#L14-L16).
 ```js
 morphdom(realDOM, virtualDOM, {